-In late 2016 or early 2017, in the course of a routine examination of a registered investment adviser (RIA) and to the surprise of many industry participants, the Staff took the position that RIAs that trade loans and other assets (including derivatives) on behalf of separately managed accounts that do not settle "delivery versus payment" (DVP) have "custody" of client assets under the Advisers Act (due to their imputed ability to access client assets) and therefore must comply with the requirements of the Custody Rule, including the Custody Rule's four central safekeeping requirements: (1) maintaining client assets with a "qualified custodian" in a separate account in each client's name or in an omnibus account that contains only client assets; (2) providing certain notices to clients; (3) having a reasonable basis, formed after due inquiry, that the qualified custodian sends account statements to clients on at least a quarterly basis; and (4) engaging an independent public accountant to conduct an annual surprise examination to verify the existence of client assets.
-The Staff's position concerning this deemed "custody" for non-DVP accounts was most recently formalized in an IM Guidance Update issued in February 2017.
+In late 2016 or early 2017, in the course of a routine examination of a registered investment adviser, or RIA, and to the surprise of many industry participants,[1] the SEC's Division of Investment Management staff took the position that RIAs that trade loans and other assets (including derivatives) on behalf of separately managed accounts that do not settle "delivery versus payment," or DVP, have "custody" of client assets under the Advisers Act (due to their imputed ability to access client assets), and therefore must comply with the requirements of the custody rule, including the custody rule's four central safekeeping requirements:

+1. Maintaining client assets with a "qualified custodian" in a separate account in each client's name or in an omnibus account that contains only client assets;

+2. Providing certain notices to clients;

+3. Having a reasonable basis, formed after due inquiry, that the qualified custodian sends account statements to clients on at least a quarterly basis; and

+4. Engaging an independent public accountant to conduct an annual surprise examination to verify the existence of client assets.

+The staff's position concerning this deemed "custody" for non-DVP accounts was most recently formalized in an IM Guidance Update issued in February 2017.